ArgonDesign/alogic/doc/memories.md

 Reading a distributed memory by indexing is a combinatorial operation and the index expression evaluates to the value stored at the addressed location.
 There is no limit imposed by Alogic on the number of look-ups that can be performed simultaneously.
-The designer however should keep in mind the implications of multiple parallel accesses in terms of circuit timing and area.
+However, the designer should keep in mind the implications of multiple parallel accesses in terms of circuit timing and area.

 Distributed memories can be updated (written) one entry per cycle.
 Writing to a